sunfounder/euler-kit/docs/source/pyproject/python_start/setup_pico.rst

 ------------------------------

-1. Press and hold the **BOOTSEL** button and then connect the Pico to computer via a Micro USB cable.
+1. Hold down the **BOOTSEL** button and connect the Pico to your computer with a Micro USB cable.
 #.
-Release the BOOTSEL button after your Pico is mount as a Mass Storage Device called RPI-RP2.
+Once your Pico is mounted as a Mass Storage Device called RPI-RP2, release the BOOTSEL button.

     |mps_bootsel_onboard|

 #.
-Open the drive, you'll see two files on your Pico: **INDEX.HTM** and **INFO_UF2.TXT**.
-Double click the first file, INDEX.HTM, to open it in your browser.
+When you open the drive, you'll see two files: **INDEX.HTM** and **INFO_UF2.TXT**.
+Open INDEX.HTM in your browser by double-clicking it.

-    * **INDEX.HTM** : This is a welcome page telling you all about your Pico.
+    * **INDEX.HTM** : This is a welcome page that tells you everything about your Pico.
     * **INFO_UF2.TXT** : Contains the version of the bootloader it's currently running.

         |mps_index_htm|